 "Uh, boys are all the same," she sighed, and then turned to Ginny "You can come and sit with me and Neville in our compartment if you would like some mature conversation.
 Neville's a pureblood and he can really teach us some things about the wizarding world.
 I'm Hermione by the way, I'm a muggleborn"

-Ginny's face colored a dark red as the girl insulted her friend, but she kept her cool, "actually I'm fine here with my friend Harry, he's also new to this world too, and since I'm also a pureblood, I'm answering his questions."
+Ginny's face colored a dark red as the girl insulted her friend, but she kept her cool, "actually I'm fine here with my friend Harry.
+Since I'm also a pureblood, I'm answering his questions."

 Hermione huffed and stomped out of their compartment, closing the door slightly harder than necessary.